How to Ship Baked Goods

 How to Ship Bread

-Homemade bread is time-consuming to make but oh so delicious.
+Homemade bread is time-consuming to make but delicious.
 Many would rather order bread from a premium bakery than try to make it themselves.
 However, not all loaves of bread ship as well as others.
 The best type of bread to ship is quick bread leavened with baking powder or soda such as pumpkin, zucchini, and banana bread.
 Unyeasted, "quick bread" is heartier and has a longer shelf life than yeast-risen dough.
 Your next best choice is bread leavened with sourdough.
 Yeast leavened bread has the shortest shelf life and is the most fickle, making it the most challenging type of bread to ship.

 Steps to Ship Bread